-44. Regus is the biggest player in this market.
+41. Regus is the biggest player in this market.

 WeWork comes in second and is especially popular in the States.
 Knotel and Impact Hub are two other big players.

-45. 80% of all the spaces available are divided among the ten biggest operators.
+42. 80% of all the spaces available are divided among the ten biggest operators.

 The company was started in 2010 by Adam Neumann and Miguel McKelvey.
 Interestingly enough, it was when Neumann and McKelvey saw some empty space in their office building that they decided to start the company.

-48. In 2018, WeWork’s turnover was $1.8 billion.
+45. In 2018, WeWork’s turnover was $1.8 billion.

 The company formed around the idea of providing sustainable office spaces.
 It originally started as Green Desk, with that principle in mind.
 Neumann and McKelvey sold Green Desk but kept up with the idea of providing more sustainable office space.
 Their presence in the shared workspace industry has paid off for them in spades.

+This startup’s business approach clearly works.
+That said, there are concerns that the market is currently overinflated.
 As of April of 2018, there were 219,000 members.
-A clear representation of the rise of coworking, this number increased to 466,000 people by the end of April of 2019.
+A clear representation of the rise of coworking, this number increased to 466,000 people.

-53. Regus held 11% of the global market in 2019.
+49. Regus held 11% of the global market.

 We’ve spoken a lot about WeWork, but they’re not the only company to keep an eye on.
 If you’re analyzing the popularity of coworking spaces, Regus is also a big player in this field.

-54. Regus operates in 900 cities spread over 120 countries.
+50. Regus operates in 900 cities spread over 120 countries.

-56. Regus has a total of 9.4 million square feet of property in the US.
+51. Regus has a total of 9.4 million square feet of property in the US.

 New Trends in Coworking Spaces

-57. By 2030, 30% of offices will be based on this model.
+52. By 2030, 30% of offices will be based on this model.

 Over time, we’re going to see the lines blurring between different use spaces.
 We’ve already started to see non-traditional venues like hotels and spas renting out extra space.
 The way that we work has also changed substantially.
 We’re going to see more unconventional office arrangements coming forward in the future.

-61. Forecasts predict that the number of spaces available globally will increase by 42% between 2019 and 2022.
+55. The number of spaces available globally will increase by 42% between 2019 and 2022.

-62. If you’ve been keeping track of coworking trends, you’ll know that the market is fast reaching its saturation point.
-Before you rush off to become a supplier in this industry, it’s important to do thorough research.
+If you’ve been keeping track of coworking trends, you’ll know that the market is fast reaching its saturation point.
+Before you rush off to become a supplier in this industry, it’s essential to do thorough research.